cparsons9712/BusyBees/README.md

 ### Accessing the Application

-The frontend will be accessible at http://localhost:3000 (or the port you've configured if not the default HTTP port 80).
+The frontend will be accessible at http://localhost:3000 (or the port you've configured).
 The backend API will be accessible at http://localhost:8000.

 ### Stopping the Application